 There are four key areas you should consider when determining if you need a CRM system:

 You need to plan for where you are now, but also for where you think you’ll to be in the future.
-If you’re anticipating fast growth, on-premise systems don’t typically allow for this, and by the time they’re fully implemented into your system, you’ve outgrown them.
+On-premise systems don’t typically allow for fast growth.
+By the time they’re fully implemented, you’ve outgrown them.
 Not all businesses are the same, so look for a CRM system that grows and adapts with your business at your own pace.

 Small businesses – Do you need the system to scale as you grow?
 If you are a small company with a handful of users, any new system you introduce must be affordable now and flexible in the future, so you don't have to start from scratch and learn a new system when you expand.
 Imagine the benefits of never having to change system after growing from 20 users to 20,000!